sadwi18/Student_Record_Management_System/README.md

 A file-based Student Record Management System built using C++ with binary file handling.

-This console-based application demonstrates how persistent data storage can be implemented without using an external database by leveraging low-level binary file operations.
+This console-based application demonstrates how persistent data storage can be implemented without relying on an external database by leveraging low-level binary file operations.

 ---

 ## 📌 Project Overview

-This system allows users to manage student records efficiently using structured file storage.
+This system allows users to manage student records efficiently using structured binary file storage.
-All data is stored in a binary file (`students.dat`) to ensure persistence even after program termination.
+All records are stored in a binary file (`students.dat`) to ensure persistence even after program termination.

-The application supports full CRUD operations (Create, Read, Update, Delete) with duplicate ID validation and structured modular design.
+The application supports complete CRUD operations (Create, Read, Update, Delete) with duplicate ID validation and modular project structure.

 ---